currentsauce/currentsauce.github.io/about.markdown

 ## About Me

+## About Me

 Hello there!

-I’m **James Kincell**, an **Electronics Design Engineer** based in Manchester, UK.
-I love designing and building things that _work_ — from custom electronics and embedded systems to interactive lighting and creative installations.
+I’m **James Kincell**, a **Creative Technologist and Electronics Design Engineer** based in Manchester, UK.
+I design and build interactive systems, embedded electronics, lighting, IoT devices and prototypes that bring creative ideas to life.

-I graduated from **The University of Manchester** with an **MEng in Electrical and Electronic Engineering** in 2014, and since then I’ve worked on everything from mass spectrometry hardware to interactive lighting builds.
-These days I’m focusing my energy on the crossover between **engineering and experience design** — building the electronics that bring creative ideas to life.
+I graduated from **The University of Manchester** with an **MEng in Electrical and Electronic Engineering** in 2014, and since then I’ve worked on everything from high-reliability instrumentation and FPGA-based hardware to large-format LED installations, sensor-driven systems and outdoor event tech.
+I enjoy turning ideas into real, testable hardware — especially when the solution involves some mix of electronics, lighting, software and a bit of playful invention.

-Outside of work, I’m usually tinkering with side projects, snowboarding, climbing, or hiking around the Peaks.
-My Sprocker Spaniel, Oscar, supervises most of my projects and hobbies.
+When I’m not designing or building things, I’m usually climbing, hiking, snowboarding, or tinkering with another daft side project.
+My Sprocker Spaniel, Oscar, supervises most activities and takes the credit when things work.

 ## About Current Sauce